 This event will follow the Governor’s Safe Return to Running Guidelines and additional health & safety protocols being used by the Seattle Mariners and Major League Baseball.
 This allows 600 people to participate in person at T-Mobile Park in waves of 10 people every 3 minutes.
+We have SOLD OUT the in-person spots.
 The remainder of our 1,500 capacity crowd will participate virtually.

 Join us in making the 10th anniversary of this extraordinary event the best one yet!